mecxist/LIL_OS/README.md

 - Terminal access for running validation scripts
 - Direct integration with your development workflow

-**Not using a local IDE with integrated AI agents?** See [Adapting LIL OS](docs/ADAPTING.md) for guidance on adapting LIL OS to web-based environments (note: adaptations are done at your own risk and may result in limited functionality).
+**Not using a local IDE with integrated AI agents?** See the [Adapting LIL OS](docs/CONTRIBUTING.md#adapting-lil-os-for-web-based-environments) section in CONTRIBUTING.md for guidance (note: adaptations are done at your own risk and may result in limited functionality).

 ## What exactly does LIL OS do?
 LIL OS gives you a set of practical tools to keep your AI-assisted projects under your control: